 Things to do: Roman citadel, Roman amphitheatre, Jordan Museum, Rainbow street, king Abdullah mosque, the Bazaar

-Things to see nearby: Jerash, Umm Qais, Ajloun Castle, Ajloun Nature Reserve, caves of Iraq al Amir
+Things to see nearby: As Salt, Jerash, Umm Qais, Ajloun Castle, Ajloun Nature Reserve, caves of Iraq al Amir

 Madaba and the Dead sea

 Madaba is another city that is often overlooked by travellers or only visited as a day trip from Amman.
 If you have limited time, a day trip will do, but it is definetly worth it to spend at least the night in Madaba.
 I spent two nights and liked the atmosphere in this pleasant small town.